aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 Clearing
 ^^^^^^^^

+Clear is one of the most difficult concepts to nail down to a single interface (due to both different requirements from APIs and also driver/hw specific differences).

 ``clear`` initializes some or all of the surfaces currently bound to the framebuffer to particular RGBA, depth, or stencil values.

-Clear is one of the most difficult concepts to nail down to a single interface and it seems likely that we will want to add additional clear paths, for instance clearing surfaces not bound to the framebuffer, or read-modify-write clears such as depth-only or stencil-only clears of packed depth-stencil buffers.
+Currently, this does not take into account color or stencil write masks (as used by GL), and always clears the whole surfaces (no scissoring as used by GL clear or explicit rectangles like d3d9 uses).
+It can, however, also clear only depth or stencil in a combined depth/stencil surface, if the driver supports PIPE_CAP_DEPTHSTENCIL_CLEAR_SEPARATE.
+If a surface includes several layers/slices (XXX: not yet...) then all layers will be cleared.

+``clearRT`` clears a single color rendertarget with the specified color value.
+While it is only possible to clear one surface at a time (which can include several layers), this surface need not be bound to the framebuffer.

+``clearDS``clears a single depth, stencil or depth/stencil surface with the specified depth and stencil values (for combined depth/stencil buffers, is is also possible to only clear one or the other part).
+While it is only possible to clear one surface at a time (which can include several layers), this surface need not be bound to the framebuffer.

 Drawing